I’ve bought many books on gardening and even read some of them, but these three books are the ones that I actually use.

 - The Truth About Garden Remedies: What Works, What Doesn’t & Why; Jeff Gillman; Timber Press; 2006 — This is a fun exploration of a lot of myths (or not) about gardening.

-- Epic Tomatoes: How to Select & Grow the Best Varieties of All Time; Craig LeHoullier; Storey Publishing; 2014 — The author spent decades growing tomatoes and developing new varieties, and he tells you about everything from starting seeds to canning the resulting harvest.
+- Epic Tomatoes: How to Select & Grow the Best Varieties of All Time; Craig LeHoullier; Storey Publishing; 2014 — The author spent decades growing hybrid and heirloom tomatoes and developing new varieties, and he tells you about everything from starting seeds to canning the resulting harvest and saving seeds for next year.

 The following are my favorite seed and plant mail-order companies; I have ordered from most of them many times.